JuliaActors/Actors.jl/docs/src/actors.md

       From worker 2:    Tell me where you are!
 ```

-Actors are created with a behavior function and eventually partial arguments to it.
-We send them the remaining arguments later with a message.
+Actors are created with a behavior.
+They execute their behavior when they receive a message.

-## Links
+## Actor Links

-Creating an actor returnes a [`Link`](@ref) over which it can receive messages.
+Creating an actor returns a [`Link`](@ref) over which it can receive messages.
 This is its only representation.

 ## Messages